 The institutionalized and heavily indoctrinated career Navy men took great offense and looked at me as if I was a heretic.
 “You don’t know what you are talking about.” a retired Senior Chief said to me.

-I continued, undaunted, and replied to him that if safety truly was the most important “thing” on the range then the students should never be issued live ammunition for their firearms.
+I continued, undaunted, and replied to him that if safety truly was the most important “thing” on the range then issuing the students ammunition for their firearms should never happen.
 Anytime you conduct live-fire training, there is an element of danger present.
 Firearms, by their very nature, are dangerous tools.

 “That’s stupid,” was the Chief’s retort.
 “How are they going to practice and qualify if they don’t use live ammo?”